MiddleRaster/tdd20/README.md

 ### The folder structure:
 1. **main** contains the main entry point.
-1. **modules** contains the single .ixx file for the test harness.
+1. **module** contains the single .ixx file for the test harness.
-1. **SampleTests** contains a few sample tests, most of which report errors.
+1. **tests** contains a few sample tests, most of which report errors.

 ### How it works:
 A "test" is an instance of the ```Test``` struct that holds a name and a ````std::function<void()>```` representing the test body; you'll probably want to use a lambda.